douglasgreen/outlines/computing/data_science/xml.md

 ##### Practical Applications

--   SOAP is widely used in corporate environments, financial services, telecommunications, and government services, where it\'s valued for its standardization, extensibility, and suitability for complex operations.
+-   SOAP is widely used in corporate environments, financial services, telecommunications, and government services, where it's valued for its standardization, extensibility, and suitability for complex operations.

 In conclusion, SOAP is a powerful protocol for building web services, leveraging XML for data exchange.
-It\'s particularly suited for scenarios requiring standardized, secure, and complex communication between disparate systems.
+It's particularly suited for scenarios requiring standardized, secure, and complex communication between disparate systems.
 Despite its complexity compared to newer technologies like REST, SOAP remains a vital part of many enterprise-level web services.

 ## RSS and Atom Feeds